Changissnz/internet_insecurity_of_today/README.md

   restrained by some type of way, have reacted by sounding the alarm about the growing trend of ultra-multi-nationalism.
 Some of these onlookers have further suggested that the world go back to the original model for transparency: clear or opaque grey.
 But the outcries against this model become about the vitality.
-- The presumptuous arrogance remains metaphorically seared onto the foreheads of those, lost in the land before time and somehow independently reached their conclusions of their knowing being better via their internet discoveries.
+- The presumptuous arrogance remains metaphorically seared onto the foreheads of some of these peoples, lost in the land before time but somehow independently reaching the conclusions of their knowing being better via their internet discoveries.